-Dr. Leung Wai Cheung (梁偉祥), aged 57, is our independent non-executive Director and was appointed to our Board on 30 November 2021.
+Dr. Leung Wai Cheung (梁偉祥), aged 58, is our independent non-executive Director and was appointed to the Board on 30 November 2021.
 Dr. Leung has more than 30 years of experience in financial reporting and financial management.
-He was the company secretary and financial controller from 2000 to 2011, and an executive director from 2000 to 2003 in FlexSystem Holdings Limited (currently known as Quantum Thinking Limited) (stock code: 8050).
-He was also the financial controller of Fortune Realty Company Limited from 1996 to 2000, the accounting manager of Wang On Group Limited (stock code: 1222) from 1993 to 1996 and the assistant accountant of Eton Management Limited from 1987 to 1992.
-He is currently the chief financial officer of HM International Holdings Limited (stock code: 8416) and an independent non-executive director of Mobicon Group Limited (stock code: 1213).
-He was an executive director of Bamboo Health Care Holdings Limited (stock code: 2293) in 2021.
+He was the company secretary and financial controller from 2000 to 2011, and an executive director from 2000 to 2003 in FlexSystem Holdings Limited (currently known as Quantum Thinking Limited) (stock code: 8050), the issued shares of which are listed on the Stock Exchange.
+He was also the financial controller of Fortune Realty Company Limited from 1996 to 2000, the accounting manager of Wang On Group Limited (stock code: 1222), the issued shares of which are listed on the Stock Exchange, from 1993 to 1996 and the assistant accountant of Eton Management Limited from 1987 to 1992.
+He was also an executive director of Bamboos Health Care Holdings Limited (stock code: 2293), the issued shares of which are listed on the Stock Exchange, in 2021.
+He is currently the chief financial officer of HM International Holdings Limited (stock code: 8416), the issued shares of which are listed on the Stock Exchange, in 2021.
+He is currently the chief financial officer of HM International Holdings Limited (stock code: 8416), the issued shares of which are listed on the Stock Exchange, in 2021.
+He issued shares of which are listed on the Stock Exchange.
 He is an adjunct lecturer at the University of Hong Kong School of Professional and Continuing Education and has been teaching diploma/bachelor/postgraduate/master courses and short courses of professional accounting examinations since 2003.

-Dr. Leung obtained a Bachelor's degree of Commerce from the Curtin University of Technology in 1995 and subsequently obtained a Postgraduate Diploma in Corporate Administration in 1998, a Master degree in Professional Accounting from The Hong Kong Polytechnic University in 1999, a Doctor degree of Philosophy in Management from the Empresarial University in 2004, a Doctor degree of Educational Management from the Bulacan State University in 2008, a Doctor degree of Business Administration from European University in 2015, a Doctor degree of Philosophy in Forensic Accounting and Auditing from Charisma University in 2020 and a Master of Law in International and Commercial Law from University of Greenwich in 2021.
+Dr. Leung obtained a Bachelor's degree of Commerce from the Curtin University of Technology in 1995 and subsequently obtained a Postgraduate Diploma in Corporate Administration in 1998, a Master degree in Professional Accounting from The Hong Kong Polytechnic University in 1999, a Doctor degree of Philosophy in Management from the Empresarial University in 2004, a Doctor degree of Educational Management from the Bulacan State University in 2008, a Doctor degree of Business Administration from European University in 2015, a Doctor degree of Philosophy in Forensic Accounting and Auditing from Charisma University in 2020, a Master of Law in International and Commercial Law from University of Greenwich in 2021 and a Msc Finance and Strategy from Manchester Metropolitan University in 2023.